| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 all Christians; in their heavenly kingdom they would be "Romans" like

 those in ancient Rome who had followed the true message of Jesus.
+If the Holy blood, Holy Grail thesis

 is correct, Maximilian von Habsburg may well have had in mind for Guelph